Hospitals & Services

 The ACEM primary and fellowship examinations have been successfully attempted by a number of our trainees in the last few years.

-In the department there are 13 Fellows of the Australasian College of Emergency Medicine (FACEMs); 2 are the Co-Directors of Department of Emergency Medicine Training (DEMT) with others supporting medical education.
+In the department there are 25 Fellows of the Australasian College of Emergency Medicine (FACEMs).
+Three of whom co-direct the Department of Emergency Medicine Training (DEMT) with others supporting medical education.

 From 2013 the department can offer ED placements for those undertaking the ACEM Postgraduate Emergency Medicine Certificate.